OGGM/oggm/docs/input-data.rst

 - baseline climate quality checked and corrected if needed with :py:func:`tasks.historical_climate_qc` with ``N=3``.
   If the condition of at least 3 months of melt per year at the terminus and 3 months of accumulation at the glacier top is not reached, temperatures are shifted (path index: *qc3*).
-- mass-balance parameters calibrated with the [standard OGGM procedure](https://docs.oggm.org/en/latest/mass-balance-2012.html) (path index: *no_match*).
+- mass-balance parameters calibrated with the standard OGGM procedure (:ref:`mass-balance-2012`, path index: *no_match*).
-  No calibration against geodetic MB (see options below for regional calibration)
+  No calibration against geodetic MB (see options below for regional calibration).
 - ice volume inversion calibrated to match the ice volume from [Farinotti_etal_2019]_ **at the RGI region level**, i.e. glacier estimates might differ.
 If not specified otherwise, it's also the precalibrated parameters that will be used for the dynamical run.